How to Compute a Moving Sum: Two Stacks Variants

 \section{Two Stacks Variants}

 Graphically we can identify 4 obvious variants of Two Stacks corresponding to differences in the lengths of the triangles, i.e., differences in the lengths of the prefix and suffix sum calculations.

 The names of the Evict-then-Insert and Combined-Insert-Evict variants relate to the development of Two Stacks in the work of Tangwongsan, Hirzel, and Schneider.
 In Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} the Two Stacks algorithm is developed through streaming versions that operate by means of three procedure calls named {\tt insert}, {\tt evict}, and {\tt query}.
 They present several implementation methods, based alternatively on a pair of stack data structures (hence the name Two Stacks), and a double-ended queue.
 Theodorakis et al.\ \cite{Theodorakis2018} describe an implementation based on a circular buffer data structure, which they call {\em Hammer Slide}.
 In each of these approaches there is a data structure containing a combination of input values and partial aggregations which is used to compute the window aggregation $a_i * \dots * a_{i-n+1}$ for some window $a_{i-n+1}, \ldots, a_i$, and the {\tt insert}, {\tt evict}, and {\tt query} procedures operate on this data structure.
 As the {\tt insert} and {\tt evict} procedures are called, items are added or removed from the window and the data structure with input values and aggregates updated accordingly.
 We describe these procedures in brief. \begin{itemize}{} \item[]{{\tt{insert($a$)}}:} Insert $a$ to the window and update the values and aggregates in the data structure necessary to compute the window aggregate for the new window.
-The window length is increased by one. \item[]{{\tt{evict()}}:} Remove the least-recently-inserted item from the window and update the data structure accordingly, including removing values and aggregates no longer required to compute the new window.
-The window length is decreased by one. \item[]{{\tt{query()}}:} Compute the window aggregate from the values and aggregates in the data structure, and return the result. \end{itemize} We refer the reader to the papers of Tongwangsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} for more details on the implementation of these procedures.
+The window length is increased by one. \item[]{{\tt{evict()}}:} Remove the least-recently-inserted item from the window and update the data structure accordingly, including removing values and aggregates no longer required to compute the new window aggregate.
+The window length is decreased by one. \item[]{{\tt{query()}}:} Compute the window aggregate from the values and aggregates in the data structure, and return the result. \end{itemize} We refer the reader to the papers of Tongwangsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} for more details on the implementation of these procedures, and for purposes of description of behavior give brief implementation sketch here.
+We use Peter Landin's off-side rule \cite{Landin1966} to indicate the end of code blocks.

 There are two evident approaches to computing window aggregations using {\tt insert}, {\tt evict}, and {\tt query}, which we call the insert-then-evict approach and the evict-then-insert approach.
 Both start with calls to {\tt insert} for the first $n$ window aggregates, but differ in the order of inserts and evicts for subsequent calculations.